onefoursix/httpfs-get-example/README.md

 	$ java -cp target/httpfs-get-example.jar com.onefoursix.demo.HttpFsGetExample  <user> <HttpFs REST URL>

-For example, to get the file `/user/hive/warehouse/sample_07/sample_07` from an HttpFs Server listening on `http://10.10.10.7:14000` as the user `mark`:
+For example, to get the file `/user/hive/warehouse/sample_07/sample_07` from an HttpFs Server listening on `http://10.10.10.7:14000` as the user `mark` you would execute a command like this:

         $ java -cp target/httpfs-get-example.jar com.onefoursix.demo.HttpFsGetExample mark http://10.10.10.7:14000/webhdfs/v1/user/hive/warehouse/sample_07/sample_07